Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     image_caption: "Singapore"
     alt: "Yahoo Finance"
     title: "Data Definition Language"
-    excerpt: 'DDL is what we use when we are creating, altering, or dropping database objects. '
+    excerpt: 'DDL is what we use when we are creating, altering, or dropping database objects.'
     url: "/sql/ddl/"
     btn_label: "Read More"
     btn_class: "btn--primary"